Cry Baby (Official Hige Dandism song): Music video

 The music video was directed by Takuto Shimpo and depicts the members of the band playing their instruments in a junkyard.
 A teaser for the music video was released on May 3, 2021.

 Reception

 In May 2021, "Cry Baby" reached 22,068 downloads.
 In September 2021, "Cry Baby" was certified Platinum by the Recording Industry Association of Japan.

-In November 2021, "Cry Baby" reached No. 1 on the Billboard Japan Hot 100.
+In November 2021, "Cry Baby" reached No. 4 on the Billboard Japan Hot 100.
 It also reached No. 1 on the Billboard Japan Hot Animation for three consecutive weeks.
 In addition, it reached No. 1 on the karaoke charts, No. 2 on video views, No. 5 on the download charts, and No. 6 on the radio charts.
 In December 2021, "Cry Baby" had been streamed over 2 million times.
 Karaoke chain Joysound reported that "Cry Baby" was the second most requested anime song of 2021.

-The music video for "Cry Baby" won Best Video of the Year and Best Group Video in the Japan category at the 2021 MTV Video Music Awards Japan.
+The music video for "Cry Baby" won Video of the Year and Best Group Video in the Japan category at the 2021 MTV Video Music Awards Japan.